In a world where anyone can share their opinion on the internet, there’s a big need for journalists who can share accurate information.

 Recommended Plugin: Easy Social Share Buttons (paid).

-Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin is a plugin that allows you to collect email addresses from your website visitors.
-This plugin can help you add a form to your website that allows visitors to enter their email address in order to subscribe to your email list.
+Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin allows you to collect email addresses from your website visitors.
+This plugin can help you add a form to your website that allows visitors to enter their email addresses to subscribe to your email list.

 Recommended Plugin: Thrive Leads (paid).